back to top

 Go for the “special combo.”
 To have a complete experience with Vietnamese pho, we recommend you order a pho dac biet (or a special combo), which has all the available toppings you can try.
 Typically, there are rare eye-round steaks, beef brisket, beef flank, tendon, and meatballs.
 This will give you an overview of what pho is all about.

 Make your own dipping sauce.
-Vietnamese cuisine features a wide range of dressing and dipping sauces that perfectly complement the dish they are paired with.
-For pho, especially on your first try, we recommend not adding sauce directly to the bowl so that you can have an idea about how it originally tastes.
+Vietnamese cuisine features a wide range of dressings and dipping sauces that perfectly complement the dish they are paired with.
+For pho, especially on your first try, we recommend not adding sauce directly to the bowl so that you can have an idea of how it originally tastes.
 Instead, you can make a separate small bowl of dipping sauce by adding (1) a bit of hoisin sauce, (2) chili sauce or chili satay, (3) a few drops of lime juice or garlic vinegar, then mixing them up.
 This is for dipping meatballs and other meat toppings, and after all, you can add a bit of this into your bowl and experiment with its taste.

 Where to eat pho